Omosalewa-Akinsete/alx-low_level_programming/README.md

-This repository contains projects on Low-level programming and Algorithm - Hatching out
+This repository contains projects on Low-level programming and Algorithm - Hatching out, Low-level programming and Algorithm - Data structrures and Algorithms and Low-level programming and Algorithm - Linux and Unix system programming

 0. 0x00.
 C - Hello, World